kubecost/docs/apis/apis-overview/api-aggregator-diagnostics.md

 | --- | --- | --- |
 | `window` | `2d` | The window of data to find the peak cores of |

+#### `/model/diagnostic/containersPerDay`

+Used to determine the container rows per daily window, including max and min.

+#### `/model/diagnostic/cloudCostsPerDay`

+Used to determine the Cloud Cost rows per daily window, including max and min.

 #### `/model/diagnostic/containerWithoutMatchingNode`

 Used to determine if, in each window, there is container data without matching node data (matched on Provider ID).